ceiling fan mounted on wood ceiling showing blade and motor housing

 I learned the hard way that ignoring amperage can cause problems.
 A few years ago, I plugged a fan and a space heater into the same circuit, and the breaker tripped every time.
 That’s because each circuit in your home has an amp limit—usually 15 or 20 amps for standard circuits.
 If you overload it, you’re asking for trouble.

-A single ceiling fan won’t usually max out a circuit, but if you’re running multiple fans, lights, or other appliances, the amps add up.
+A single ceiling fan won’t usually max out a circuit, but if you’re running multiple fans, lights, or other appliances, the amps add up — see our breakdown of how many ceiling fans you can safely run on a 20-amp circuit for the exact math.
 My living room circuit, for example, handles a fan, a TV, and some lamps.
 I checked the total amps to make sure I wasn’t pushing the 15-amp limit.
 To stay safe, keep the total load below 80% of the circuit’s capacity.
 For a 15-amp circuit, that’s about 12 amps max.

 Overloading can also overheat wires, which is a fire risk.
 I always double-check my wiring when installing a new fan, especially in older homes where circuits might not be up to code.
 If you’re unsure, an electrician can test your system and recommend upgrades.